Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Cross-Dataset Experiments and Evaluation on Benchmark Dataset

 \section{Cross-Dataset Experiments and Evaluation on Benchmark Dataset}

-We again use ERNIE 2.0 here, as this model has shown to perform best in the sample experiments.
-We tune two models based on ERNIE 2.0: one model trained and tuned on the \ac{fsc} and one model trained and tuned on the \ac{ukpc}.
+We tune two models based on ERNIE 2.0 and FLAN-T5 XL: one model trained and tuned on the \ac{fsc} and one model trained and tuned on the \ac{ukpc}.
 We show evaluation results for both models on both corpora in Table \ref{tbl:model_dataset_performance}.

 Our baseline setting is when training, tuning, and testing happens on the same dataset.
-For that setup, the models show .6980 and .6585 F${_1}$ macro for the \ac{ukpc} and the \ac{fsc}, respectively.
-Training and tuning ERNIE 2.0 on the \ac{ukpc} and then evaluating it on the \ac{fsc} shows worse performance (.6292 F${_1}$ macro) than training and tuning a model on the actual \ac{fsc}, which is the expected outcome.
-However, training and tuning ERNIE 2.0 on the \ac{fsc} shows the best results on the \ac{ukpc} (.7242 F${_1}$ macro).
+For that setup, FLAN-T5 XL shows .7532 and .7343 F${_1}$ macro for the \ac{ukpc} and the \ac{fsc}, respectively.
+Training and tuning FLAN-T5 XL on the \ac{ukpc} and then evaluating it on the \ac{fsc} shows worse performance (.6917 F${_1}$ macro) than training and tuning a model on the actual \ac{fsc}, which is the expected outcome.
+However, training and tuning FLAN-T5 XL on the \ac{fsc} shows the best results on the \ac{ukpc} test set (.7944 F${_1}$ macro).
+The same observation is made with ERNIE 2.0, just with lower overall F${_1}$ macro scores.
 Hence, using the \ac{fsc} for training performs best on the test sets of both corpora.
-We assume that training on just a few topics and fitting the model with a large number of training samples to those topics will not prepare it enough to generalize well.
+We assume that training on just a few topics and fitting the model with a large number of training samples to those topics will not prepare it enough to generalize well --- not even for a massively pre-trained model like FLAN-T5 XL.
 Training on many diverse topics, however, will add generalizability to the model and reduce the risk to over-fit to a small range of specific topics, that is, it will also learn that topics can come from a much larger variety within the embedding space.

-Further, we compare the models' performances to the current state-of-the-art (for which topic-wise results are available) on the \ac{ukpc}.
+We also compare the models' performances to the current state-of-the-art (for which topic-wise results are available) on the \ac{ukpc}.
 TACAM-BERT Base \cite{tacam2019}, with a number of parameters comparable to ERNIE 2.0, performs 21.6pp and 5.1pp lower in F$_1$ macro for the test topics \textit{minimum wage} and \textit{school uniforms}.
-Even the much larger TACAM-BERT Large with three times the number of parameters underperforms by 1.6pp and 5.1pp.
+The much larger TACAM-BERT Large (three times the number of parameters) still underperforms ERNIE 2.0 by 1.6pp and 5.1pp.